Letter from C. Kallman/W. H. Auden to H. W. Henze, July 15, 1960

 • "… Forti abbracci.
 Wystan ."A line links Auden’s signature to the "P.S." written in the bottom right-hand corner.

-• "but why?"Underlining, handwritten, ball pen (pink)
+• "but why?"Underlining, handwritten, ballpoint pen (pink)

 Commentary